the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab6_functions/_index.md

 {{< deliverables  >}}

-**Once you've successfully completed the square pattern be sure to fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdEzSmliyxzEcLmk7qHxfeCui9zp0ReDif4pJUzGoDob7sTyw/viewform?usp=sf_link)**.
+☑️ **Once you've successfully completed the square pattern be sure to fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSfRcfEweimfcoY6gZxZMh0odczoer8w5DVx-EgRia7QP6UovA/viewform?usp=sf_link)**.

+✏️  **Add a screenshot of a code snippet to your `CS9 Lab Code Log` in your Google Drive.** Add a comment either asking a question about your code OR describing a piece of code you are proud of.

 {{< /deliverables >}}

 ---
-## [5] Extension
+## [5] Extension: Ice Cream Parlor

-### [Ice Cream Parlor]

-Let's return to `ice_cream.py`.

-Right now, both the color of the ice cream and the number of scoops are pre-determined or hard-coded.
-If you wanted to change the color or number of scoops, you would have to go back into the code and change it yourself.
+### Number of Scoops

+Right now, you can only have 1 scoop of ice cream 😢.
+But, it's way more fun to have multiple scoops of ice cream!

+💻 **Add another parameter to `scoop()`called `num_scoops`.** This should draw any number of scoops on top of each other.

+{{< figure src="images/courses/cs9/unit00/06_functions_icecream.png" width="25%">}}

+---

+### User Input

+Now that we have colors and number of scoops, let's add in user input!

 {{< code-action "Expand the functionality of this program to simulate an ice cream parlor."  >}} The user should be able to choose the flavor of the ice-cream and the number of scoops.